The Working Group on Effects (WGE) under the UNECE Air Convention

 The Working Group has an elected Bureau which is responsible for the detailed planning, coordination and reporting of the activities in the workplan.
 The Bureau comprises a chair and five vice-chairs.

-Chair: Isaura Rabago (Spain) Vice-Chairs: Sabine Augustin (Switzerland), Jesper Leth Bak (Denmark), Alessandra De Marco (Italy), Thomas Dirnböck (Austria), Gudrun Schütze (Germany), Sonja Vidic (Croatia)
+WGE Chair: Isaura Rabago (Spain).
+WGE Vice-Chairs: Sabine Augustin (Switzerland), Jesper Leth Bak (Denmark), Alessandra De Marco (Italy), Thomas Dirnböck (Austria), Gudrun Schütze (Germany), Sonja Vidic (Croatia)